pessolato/pessolato.github.io/content/posts/go-str-map-microbench.md

 ok      github.com/pessolato/strmapmicrobench   6.876s
 ```

-At this point I realized a needed more information about what was going on under the hood, so I turned to profiling.
+At this point, I realized I needed more information about what was going on under the hood, so I turned to profiling.

 ## CPU Profiling Tells the Real Story

 To resolve the discrepancy, I turned to CPU profiling.
-That’s when things started to make sense.
+Needless to say, that’s when things started to make sense.

 ![Graph of CPU Profile](Profile-ByByteIndex-VS-ByRuneRange.png "Graph of CPU Profile")

-As you can see, the function `CountNucleotidesByByteIndex` calls the underlying `mapassign` function which is much slower than the `mapassign_fast32` function called by `CountNucleotidesByRuneRange`.
+As you can see, the function `CountNucleotidesByByteIndex` calls the underlying `mapassign` function, which is much slower than the `mapassign_fast32` function called by `CountNucleotidesByRuneRange`.

-I had been focused entirely on the **string iteration**, but overlooked the far more significant cost: the **map operations**.
+This made me realize I had been focused entirely on the **string iteration**, but overlooked the far more significant cost: the **map operations**.
 In particular, the type used for map keys has a surprising impact on performance.

 ### Internal Map Implementations in Go